isovalent/ebpf-docs/docs/ebpf-library/libxdp/functions/xdp_multiprog__hw_prog.md

 ## Definition

-It return a reference to the program loaded in the interface (useful is it's not the dispacther).
+It return a reference to the program loaded in the interface (useful is it's not the dispatcher).

 ### Returns